briancrink/accessedu/documentation/addendum/adherence.md

 After taking time away from formal education, I diverged in my studies toward a playful philosophy of acquring massive tabs of pinned readings.

+Contrary to regurgitation learning deployed in my school years, I was afforded the luxury of boundless time insighted for deeper levels of cognitive thinking embodied in rich, complex thoughts.

 Soon there after, my unmeasured self-learning evolved into a natural appreciation and unabounded love to read, ask questions, and try everything.

-I even began reading research journals and textbooks for fun.

-Contrary to regurgitation learning deployed in my school years, I was afforded the luxury of boundless time insighted for deeper levels of cognitive thinking embodied in rich, complex thoughts.
+I was enthused to finally learn with no objective or syllabus.

+Podcasts, audiobooks, research journals, textbooks, medium articles, YouTube videos, I consumed it all.

 The more sessions of deep thinking, the more times I felt those beautiful 'woooah' moments.